mozman/ezdxf/docs/source/tutorials/layers.rst

 If you are not familiar with the concept of layers, please read this first: :ref:`layer_concept`

+Reminder: a layer definition is not required for using a layer!

 Create a Layer Definition
 -------------------------